vsoch/nushell-plugin-python/examples/pokemon/README.md

 This is an example implementation of a Pokemon plugin for Nushell in Python, based on [vsoch/nushell-plugin-pokemon](https://www.github.com/vsoch/nushell-plugin-pokemon) but instead using the [nushell](https://pypi.org/project/nushell/) plugin package.
-There are two options for creating a plugin in Python

- - installing all Python module dependencies to your system, and using a Python file
- - compiling your plugin to generate one package

-In both cases, the final executable needs to be called `nu_plugin_pokemon` and on the path.
-If you don't create a single executable, the other module dependencies (e.g., pokemon) need to be installed as well.
-You can build the two Dockerfiles provided to see the difference.
+The final executable needs to be called `nu_plugin_pokemon` and on the path.

 ## Run Locally